The Ultraproducts of Quasirandom Groups: The Class of Alternating Groups

 \section{The Class of Alternating Groups}

-Let $A_n$ denote the alternating group of rank $n$, and $S_n$ denote the symmetry group of rank $n$.
-We shall show that $\cC_A$ is a Q.U.P. class, as a simple illustration of the general idea to attack Theorem~\ref{main1}.
+Let $\mathrm{A}_n$ denote the alternating group of rank $n$, and $\mathrm{S}_n$ denote the symmetry group of rank $n$.
+We shall show that the class of alternating groups is a Q.U.P. class, as a simple illustration of the general idea to attack Theorem~\ref{main1}.